Regular insights and advice to grow your business

 Best for: Startups of any age.

 Time for the big guns.
 Although few small businesses actually require any kind of venture capital investment, startups who want to take over the world will be on the lookout for seven-figure sums, or even more.
 In 2019, the venture industry had ploughed US$136.5bn into US-based companies, while there were 252 deals of over US$100m4.
 A business’s funding stages are labeled Series A, Series B, etc. – depending on which stage they are at – and you can find out where to find investors here.

 Give me an example: One of the darlings of the European startup scene, Deliveroo, has recently secured its Series F funding.
 Eight VCs together invested US$385m.

-Best for: Super-ambitious startups or fast-growing companies of any size, find out where to find investors here.
+Best for: Super-ambitious startups or fast-growing companies of any size.

 1. You’re never entitled to investment – you have to earn it.
 Build trust at every stage